bitcoin-computer/docs/api.md

   // specifies which part of transaction to sign sighashType?: number

-  // sign only one input (todo: rename to inputIndex) index?: number
+  // sign only one input
+  index?: number

-  // custom input script (todo: rename to inputScript) script?: Buffer
+  // custom input script

-  // (todo: remove mock for now) mock?: Mock
+  script?: Buffer
 }) => Promise<{
   // the changes caused by evaluating exp
   effect: Effect

   // transaction to commit the changes
-  tx: bitcoin.Transaction
+  tx: BitcoinLib.Transaction
 }>
 ```
 |||